iaintshine/ruby-rails-tracer/README.md

 * ActionDispatch - The library introduces a rack middleware, which is intended to be used together with `rack-tracer`, to generate more informative operation names based on information supplied by ActionDispatch.
 * ActiveRecord - The library hooks up into Rails, and instruments all ActiveRecord query.
+* ActionSupport::Cache - The library hooks up into Rails, and instruments cache events.

 ## Installation